-Council's Procurement Framework consists of this Policy, the Procurement Procedure and the Contract Management Procedure and is supported by Council's Go-to-Market Platform, Procurement Self-service Advice Platform, Standardised Insurance Framework and a standardised suite of procurement contracts (Standardised Procurement Contract Suite).
+Council's Procurement Framework consists of this Policy, the Modern Slavery Policy, the Procurement Procedure, the Contract Management Procedure and the Contractor Management Procedure and is supported by Council's Procurement Software systems, and the Procurement Contract Suite.

-Council's procurement activities must be fair, ethical and transparent from planning and sourcing to managing delivery under contract, and achieve best value for money in the expenditure of public funds.
+Council's procurement activities must be fair, ethical and transparent from planning and sourcing to managing delivery under contract, and achieve best value for money by leveraging technology for procurement processes to improve efficiency and transparency in the expenditure of public funds.